wikimedia/pywikibot/ROADMAP.rst

 * 10.7.0: Dysfunctional :meth:`APISite.alllinks()
   <pywikibot.site._generators.GeneratorsMixin.alllinks>` will be removed.
   (:phab:`T359427`, :phab:`T407708`)
-* 8.4.0: :attr:`data.api.QueryGenerator.continuekey` will be removed in favour of
-  :attr:`data.api.QueryGenerator.modules`
 * 8.4.0: The *dropdelay* and *releasepid* attributes of the :class:`throttle.Throttle` class will be removed in favour of the *expiry* class attribute
 * 8.1.0: The inheritance of the :exc:`exceptions.NoSiteLinkError` exception from